Wgchami/chamishka-dilshara/README.md

 ---

 ## 💻 What I Do
-- 🧠 Computer Security Degree @ NSBM
+- 🧠 Data Science  Degree @ NSBM
 - 💡 Frontend Developer with React, Firebase, and clean UI vibes
 - 🤖 Crafting a Private AI Assistant (Jarvis-style automation)